What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 They will also face higher prices, and if it does not make financial sense for them to upgrade, they will delay the plan or not do it at all, creating another lock-in effect.

-So in quality family suburbs, we may see limited supply because owners are reluctant to list unless they can confidently buy.
-The limited supply will often support higher prices, even when buyer demand softens.
+So in quality family suburbs, we may see limited supply because owners are reluctant.
+The limited supply will often lead to higher prices, even when buyer demand softens.

 This is why high-quality owner-occupier areas may remain more resilient than the headlines suggest.